Transfer of Academic Credit

 Credit toward major

 Courses accepted by transfer do not necessarily satisfy the requirements for a major unless they are approved by the relevant Cornell department.
-You should confer with the chair of your major department as soon after your admission to Cornell as possible to determine which of your transferred courses may be applied toward your major.
+You should confer with the chair of your major department as soon as possible after your admission to Cornell to determine which of your transferred courses will apply toward your major.

 Credit for semester hours